Understanding Your Dog’s Nutritional Needs

 How to Evaluate Nutritional Success

 In conclusion, not all dog food is created equally.
 You get what you pay for.
 Today you have plenty of options for organic and high protein foods from quality sources.
 There are also more affordable food options that you can add your own food too and make it very specialized to your dog’s nutritional needs.
+Understanding your dog’s nutritional needs helps you feed your dog well.

 You will know your dog is getting enough when you notice your dog seems satisfied after eating, nuisance behavior will stop – like eating own stool, and your dog will have more energy and look healthier.
 You can easily see a healthy coat, less bad breath and clear eyes!